open-data-courses/tree-based-models-in-r/chapters/chapter4.md

 What is the main difference between bagged trees and the Random Forest algorithm?

-Hint: The difference is related to the features used at a split point in the decision trees that make up the ensemble.

 <choice>
 <opt text="In Random Forest, the decision trees are trained on a random subset of the rows, but in bagging, they use all the rows.">

-Incorrect.
 Random Forest and bagged trees are both trained on random subsets of the rows.

 </opt>

 <opt text="In Random Forest, only a subset of features are selected at random at each split in a decision tree.
 In bagging, all features are used." correect="true">

-Correct!
 This is the key difference between the two algorithms.

 </opt>

 <opt text="In Random Forest, there is randomness.
 In bagging, there is no randomness.">

-Incorrect.
 Random Forest and bagged trees are both trained on random subsets of the rows, so both algorithms include randomness.

 </opt>
 </choice>